The Rev. Dr. Gregory W. McGonigle

 He received his Bachelor of Arts degree magna cum laude from Brown University in Religious Studies, focused on South Asian religions.
 He holds a Master of Divinity degree from Harvard University focused on American religious history, and Doctor of Ministry degree from Boston University School of Theology.

-He enjoys traveling the world and has visited some thirty countries.
+He enjoys traveling the world and has visited some forty countries.
 He also enjoys reading, film, and theatre.

 Education